 Teaching and learning at Georgia Tech is an exciting endeavor core to the mission of the Institute.
 In this section you will find quick links to important policies, practices, offices and campus support structures as well as a variety of resources created by the Center for Teaching and Learning to support instructors in the pursuit of excellent teaching.
 Explore the categories below to find the right resource for you.

-Interested in speaking with a CTL faculty member to learn more about these resources?
-Contact us via firstname.lastname@example.org!
+Interested in speaking with a CTL faculty member to learn more about the resources on this page?
+Contact us via email@example.com.

 Preparing a Course

 - Designing a Syllabus New resource and template added for designing a syllabus for residential, hybrid, and remote modalities.A detailed resource covering all aspects of effective syllabus design, from the function the syllabus to strategies for encouraging students to read and consult it.